dleemiller/CnakeCharmer/README.md

 ### Testing

 Testing should be done for correctness.
-More importantly, it should be done to check that the implementations have equivalent inputs and outputs.
+More importantly, it should be done to check that the twin implementations have **equivalent** inputs and outputs.

 ### Benchmarking

 There are many ways to optimizing both python and cython code.
 Therefore, we'd like to ensure that implementation optimizations do not regress in performance.
+For each implementation, we need to benchmark the results.
+Given our goal of a large number of implementations, benchmarks should generally run in less than 1s, and use inputs that would be demonstrative of a typical workload (if applicable).

 The benchmarking decorators should be applied:
 ```python